 We are looking for volunteers!
 If you’d like to volunteer at the pick-up days, head to our Volunteer page and sign up for a shift (or two!).
 We really need volunteer help, so sign up today!

 One of the ways the Rocky Butte Farmers Market (RBFM) is supporting its operations is through sponsorships (donations and events), and the first sponsorship event for the Market will be a “dine out” occasion at Arrowood, a fantastic local restaurant next door to Second Profession Brewing.
-The event will take place Monday, February 24 from 4pm to 10pm [NB: TO BE RESCHEDULED].
+The event will take place Monday, March 30 from 4pm to 10pm.
 25% of sales from happy hour and dinner service that night will be donated to the Rocky Butte Farmers Market!
 Arrowood is located at 5846 NE Sandy Blvd.